 Gold rate in India remains constant for 24 carat and 22 carat today

-Fluctuation in gold prices was observed in different metro cities of India in last 24 hours.
-Gold price today in Chennai for 24 carat (10 grams) is Rs 52,285 while the 22 carat (10 grams) is Rs 47,927.
+Fluctuation in gold prices was observed in different metro cities of India in the last 24 hours.
+The gold price today in Chennai for 24 carat (10 grams) is Rs 52,285 while the 22 carat (10 grams) is Rs 47,927.